 The Net Worth Limit and 3-Year Lookback

 The 2026 net worth limit is $163,699.
-This combines your assets (savings, investments, property other than your home) with your annual income.
+This combines your and your dependents' assets (savings, investments, property other than your home) with your annual income, so comparing savings alone against the limit gives you the wrong answer.

 What counts: Bank accounts, stocks, bonds, investment property, IRAs, and other financial assets plus your annual income.

-What doesn't count: Your primary residence (the home you live in), one personal vehicle, and basic household items.
+What doesn't count: Your primary residence (the home you live in), your car, and basic household items.

 The 3-Year Lookback Rule